josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 # Releases

+## Build

+## Changes New Animation Editor for Xogot

+* Setting the snap value for an animation has been implemented.

+* Renaming an animation without using the library has been implemented.

+* Help is shown for both property nodes (when selecting a target for the animation) and for methods (when selecting a method to invoke in the animation track).

+* Added a convenience "Sprite Animation Track" option to "Add Track", which will automatically filter nodes to sprites, and will filter properties to those you can set - to reduce the complexity of animating sprites (#1041).

+* It is now possible to edit sprite animations that were using sprite coordinates rather than just sprite frames.

+* Ergonomics: When switching animations, we no longer default to the "RESET" track.

+## Testing Wanted: New Animation Editor

+We just landed the new animation editor, it will appear now whenever you select an animation and you activate the the "Animation" bottom panel.
+When you do, you still have an option to go back to the old UI.

+This new editor has been adapted to be a good iPad citizen, and being a complete SwiftUI rewrite, gives us opportunities to improve the editor over time with more native features.

+We are particularly interestd in feedback on how the experience feels to touch - and make sure that everything that you need to do is present, but also that it is an enjoyable experience - so feel free to send us feedback on Discord or via TestFlight on any issues you might have - no matter how small.

+Known limitations:

+* Confirmation for adding multiple tracks to the RESET track is not required.

+* Can not currently add sub-animation tracks.

+* Volume tracks merely render as data points, does not show volume levels.

+* The Animation Library Editor is missing Save-as functionality.

+* The timeline rendering currentl only displays the timeline in seconds, but not in frames.

+* Various advanced commands are not implemented: Bake Animation, Optimize Animation, Cleanup Animation, Make Easing Keys.

+* Missing Onion Support.

+* Missing Bezier Editor.

+## Changes and Fixes

+* When loading a scene that contained assigned nodes, we were discarding them from Node selectors - this has been fixed (Discord, #1056)

+* Easing properties are now rendered with a small graph showing the effect in addition to the numeric value - and pressing long-press displays presets that you can use.

+* The File Pad no longer shows the "search" input line by default, this now requires toggling it on - it provides an additional row of text to see the contents of your project.

+* Fixes to integer property editors that were not refreshing when selecting new objects (very noticeable in AnimationKey inspection, #1053).

+* Controlling gizmos on the 3D editor should be easier, as the touch area has been expanded (#652, TestFlight feedback)

+* The SpriteEditor will no longer hang if you try to inspect objects while it is open (#863).

+* The inspector will no longer undo/redo operations for animation keys, following the same behavior as the Godot editor (#938).

+* Removing tracks from the animation editor now works (#1054).

+* Auto-mapped Godot toolbar items are easier to tap, with a wider tap region.

+* Menus in auto-mapped toolbars that do not contain any text are now displayed with an ellipsis, previously they were completely hidden (#1030).

 ## Build 1774

 * We now display the menu with options for animations in the 2D Editor that were